petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/connecting-liferay-dxp-to-analytics-cloud.md

     * 7.1 Fix Pack 22
     * 7.0 Fix Pack 98

 1. You must have access to at least one Analytics Cloud workspace.
 Note, as a paid Analytics Cloud user, you should see your workspace upon login.
-Contact support through [help.liferay.com](https://help.liferay.com/) or email us at <analytics-cloud@liferay.com> for any troubleshooting.
+If you don't, contact support through [help.liferay.com](https://help.liferay.com/) or email us at <analytics-cloud@liferay.com>.

 ## Connection Token